denysApple/Roadster_trip/README.md

 Created in 2.5 days by four Junior Android Developers and one .Net Developer

-This APP took second place on this tournament after so cool project that was'nt created in few days like our one..
+This VR app took second place on this tournament after so cool project that wasn't created in few days like our one..